Old Republic Surety Underwrites Unique Modular Housing Project in HonoluluPosted by Old Republic Surety

 But before construction could begin, the contractor, T. Iida Contracting, needed to secure a $24 million bond.
-Based on a colleague’s recommendation, the agent, Tracy Wong of InsuranceSolutions, decided to ask Old Republic Surety to consider the account.
+Based on a colleague’s recommendation, the agent decided to ask Old Republic Surety to consider the account.

 “This was not a typical project,” she says.
 “It was new to the island and new for the contractor.
 It was a favorable solution for the City and County of Honolulu, but from Old Republic Surety’s standpoint it was a new venture.”

 A modular housing project of this size had never been undertaken on Oahu, nor had T. Iida done this kind of construction before.
 The manufactured units had to be shipped by sea to Honolulu and then transported by land to the job site.
 And the bonded amount was much larger than anything T. Iida had obtained previously.

 One big plus was that T. Iida was a well-known contractor with a reputation for quality construction of industrial and commercial buildings, schools and government housing projects.
 In fact, the City and County of Honolulu chose T. Iida for the project without a bid.

 “My grandfather started the company in 1937,” says Nathan Kimura, secretary and treasurer for T. Iida.
 “You could say we’re quite experienced doing normal construction from the ground up.
 But modular on this scale had never been done in Hawaii before.”